awesome-pro/neon-website/content/docs/guides/phoenix.md

    When prompted to, choose to not install the dependencies.

-2. Update `config/dev.exs` file's configuration with your Neon database connection details.
-Use the connection details from the Neon connection string you copied previously.
+2. Update `config/dev.exs` file's configuration with your Unique database connection details.
+Use the connection details from the Unique connection string you copied previously.

    ```elixir {2-5,9}
    config :hello, Hello.Repo,